ardalis/Specification/docs/features/asnotrackingwithidentityresolution.md

 The `AsNoTrackingWithIdentityResolution` feature applies this method to the resulting query executed by[EF Core](https://docs.microsoft.com/en-us/ef/core/change-tracking/identity-resolution#identity-resolution-and-queries).
 It is not supported by EF 6.

-> no-tracking queries can be forced to perform identity resolution by using `AsNoTrackingWithIdentityResolution<TEntity>(IQueryable<TEntity>)`.
+> No-tracking queries can be forced to perform identity resolution by using `AsNoTrackingWithIdentityResolution<TEntity>(IQueryable<TEntity>)`.
 The query will then keep track of returned instances (without tracking them in the normal way) and ensure no duplicates are created in the query results.

 ## Example